-This membrane formation is typically temporary until another vesicle is created in the target cell in order to release the components from the cell.
+This membrane formation is typically temporary until another vesicle is created in the target cell to release the components from the cell.

 Some of the cells are involved in the formation of the molecules such as hormones in the endocrine tissues.
 These hormones are required for the other cells.
 These secreted hormones are stored in the secretory vesicles and whenever required these are released into the bloodstream.

 The vesicles in a cell are involved in the storage and transport of the materials of a cell.
 The secretory vesicles play a major role in the transport of molecules outside the cell.
 These are necessary for the functioning of a healthy organ and tissue.
 These are involved in the transportation of the protein-digesting enzymes to the stomach, these are found at the end of the nerve cell and thus help in the transport of the neurotransmitters from one nerve cell to another by activating the receptor of the other cell.